Pin Parvati Pass Trekking Expedition 2019

 Day 6: Pando Seo Thach – Mantalai Lake (13,440 ft)

-As we trek on to this broad valley, it will lead to a moraine ridge seen ahead to its left, 5 km on.
+- As you trek on to this broad valley, it will lead to a moraine ridge seen ahead to its left, 5 km on.
 Mantalai Lake is on this ridge.
 It is considered to be the origin of the River Parvati.
-On reaching the lake, we will be welcomed by an open temple and millions of colorful prayer flags.
-On the right is the Jarayun Dhar with many small peaks.
-We will walk along the banks of the lake for a bit to reach the campsite and camp there for the night.
+On reaching the lake, you will be welcomed by an open temple and millions of colourful prayer flags.
+You will walk along the banks of the lake for a bit to reach the campsite and camp there for the night.

 Day 7: Acclimatization & Rest day at Mantalai

-Also, there is no worse spoiler for a trek than “Altitude Mountain Sickness” and it can hit anybody, irrespective of our level of fitness.
-Acclimatization and intake of large quantities of water are the only way to fight it.
+- Acclimatization and intake of large quantities of water are the only way to fight it.
 However, a word of warning, if it gets worse, it is advisable to start descending immediately.
 Just stroll around the lake for a few hours.
 This will acclimatize our bodies to the altitude, temperature and level of oxygen.
 Unwind and enjoy the beautiful and pristine environs of the lake.
 Retire early and prepare yourself for a bit challenging bit of the trek coming up tomorrow.
-J

-The original pass was the lowest point on the ridge to the right.
+- The original pass was the lowest point on the ridge to the right.
 The pass in the current use is at a point a little higher on the ridge than the one marked on the Survey of India map.
-It is not advisable to cross the pass in the afternoon as the snow will be softer.
-The pass is not at the head of this valley; we will take a sharp turn towards the east to enter another valley to the Pin Parvati Pass.
-We will keep trekking to the left side of the glacier and reach a huge rock.
-The route will traverse in between the plateau and the rock face till it reaches a wide open snow fields.
-We will keep climbing up left of the mountain to the top and then to the pass.
-Make sure you take baby steps and watch every step.
-Route to Pin Parvati Pass is notorious for its many deep and deceptive crevasses.
-From the pass, we will be able to see the wide and beautiful Parvati valley just beneath us.
+From the pass, you will be able to see the wide and beautiful Parvati valley just beneath you.
 The grand peaks of Srikhand Mahadev & Kinner kailash can be seen past the pass.
 The complex of Bara Shigri – Kulu Makalu, Fluted, Parbati and the Goat head peak, Rubalkhand and peaks of Dibibokri is clearly visible from beyond it.

-This is a traditional pass crossed by the gaddis with their flock in the summer months.
+- This is a traditional pass crossed by the gaddis with their flock in the summer months.
 There is a terrific view from the pass and you can look to the peaks and valleys of Spiti.
-Form here we will start descending to the village of Tia.
+From here you will start descending to the village of Tia.
 The descent is steep and on loose scree.
 After about 2 hrs, the terrain eases a little and the trail reaches a junction of 3 valleys.
 The trail is now in the Spiti valley.

-En route, we will come across some ruins on the right bank, where the Bhabha nalaa joins the valley.
+- En route, you will come across some ruins on the right bank, where the Bhabha nalaa joins the valley.
 This was the Lungyati Khar, the remains of an ancient fort built by the Rajas of Kullu.
 The trail will lead us to the confluence of the Pin and a tiny stream.
-We will climb up the glacier and descend for about 700 mts to a nalla.
+You will climb up the glacier and descend for about 700 metres to a nalla.
 This nalla is a bit tricky to cross due to its unpredictable and fierce current.
-We can cross this either taking the long route to the left or by climbing the glacier on the right.
+You can cross this either taking the long route to the left or by climbing the glacier on the right.

-You might notice ‘Yaks’ and ‘Bharals’ grazing at peace.
-Mudh is a national park where many animals like the Ibex, Blue sheep, rare Tibetan gazelle, Tibetan wolf, Snowy hare and the Woolly hare takes shelter.
+- Mudh is a national park where many animals like the Ibex, Blue sheep, rare Tibetan gazelle, Tibetan wolf, Snowy hare and the Woolly hare takes shelter.
 The place has an amazing kaleidoscopic view as well; the mountains and peaks have a mix of colors like purple, green, maroon and pink, which gives the landscape an incredible effect.
-These colors are originally the reflection of the flowers grown here.
-Long back, Mudh was the only oasis in the Spiti dessert.

 Day 11: Mudh to Kaza to Shimla/ Manali